Realization of superabsorption by time reversal of superradiance

-Let us now consider our experiment.
-A beam of two-level atoms ($^1$S$_0\leftrightarrow^3$P$_1$ transition at $\lambda$=791nm of barium 138) traveling in $y$ direction in Fig.~\ref{fig:scheme}{\bf a} goes through a nanohole-array aperture in a checkerboard pattern with a period of $\lambda$.
-Just behind the nanohole array, the atoms are excited by a pump laser propagating in $x$ direction with a pulse area of $\Theta$ and then enter a high-finesse Fabry-P\'{e}rot cavity.
-By the nanohole array, the atomic vertical ($x$) position is localized at $\pi$-different equiphase planes of the pump laser and its horizontal ($z$) position localized at one of the cavity anti-nodes (Fig.\ \ref{fig:scheme}{\bf b}).
-With both the atom-cavity coupling and the pump laser phase alternating their signs with a period of $\lambda/2$, every atom is then excited to a superposition state of the ground and excited states with the same atom-cavity relative phase.
-Under this condition, the atomic state can be written as $\ket{\Psi}_{a}=\prod_{k=1}^{N}\left[\cos(\Theta/2)\ket{\rm g}_k+\exp(-i\phi_0)\sin(\Theta/2)\ket{\rm e}_k\right]$, where $N$ is the number of atoms in the cavity, g(e) stands for the ground(excited) state of the atom and $\phi_0$ is the common atom-cavity relative phase.
-Our experiment corresponds to a strong coupling regime for single atoms with $(\gamma_a, \gamma_c, \bar{g})$ = $2\pi \times (25, 131, 256)$kHz, where $\gamma_a$($\gamma_c$) is the atomic{(cavity-field) half linewidth} and $\bar{g}$ is the spatial-averaged atom-cavity coupling.
-Due to the strong coupling and a short atom-cavity interaction time $\tau\approx$100 ns, the spontaneous emission into free space and thus the decoherence of the atomic state can be neglected during $\tau$.
+In our experiment, a beam of two-level atoms (barium-138 with $^1$S$_0\leftrightarrow^3$P$_1$ transition at $\lambda$=791nm) traveling in the $y$ direction in Fig.~\ref{fig:scheme}{\bf b} goes through a nanohole-array aperture\cite{ML_vac} in a checkerboard pattern with a period of $\lambda$.
+Just behind the nanohole array, the atoms are excited by a pump laser propagating in the $x$ direction with a pulse area of $\Theta$ and then enter a high-finesse Fabry-P\'{e}rot cavity.
+By the nanohole array, the atomic vertical ($x$) position is localised at $\pi$-different equiphase planes of the pump laser and its horizontal ($z$) position localised at one of the cavity anti-nodes (Fig.~\ref{fig:scheme}{\bf c}).
+With both the atom-cavity coupling and the pump laser phase alternating their signs with a period of $\lambda/2$, every atom is then excited to a superposition state of the ground and excited states with the same atom-cavity relative phase\cite{ML_SR}.
+Under this condition, the atomic state can be written as $\ket{\Psi}_{a}=\prod_{k=1}^{N}\left[\cos(\Theta/2)\ket{\rm g}_k+\exp(-i\phi_0)\sin(\Theta/2)\ket{\rm e}_k\right]$, which for $\Theta=\pi/2$ corresponds to a superradiant state localised in the equator of the $N$-atom Bloch sphere.
+Here g(e) stands for the ground(excited) state of the atom and $\phi_0$ is a common atom-cavity relative phase.
+Our experiment belongs to the strong coupling regime for single atoms with $(\gamma_{\rm a}, \gamma_{\rm c}, \bar{g})$ = $2\pi \times (25, 131, 256)$kHz, where $\gamma_{\rm a}$($\gamma_{\rm c}$) is the atomic{(cavity-field) half linewidth} and $\bar{g}$ is the spatial-averaged (over the nanohole opening) atom-cavity coupling constant.
+Due to the strong coupling and a short atom-cavity interaction time $\tau\approx$100ns, the spontaneous emission into the free space and thus the decoherence of the atomic state can be neglected during the interaction time $\tau$.